Mikael Wiehe: 60th birthday tribute

 On Wiehe's 60th birthday, a tribute show was held in his hometown Malmö.
 A number of high-profile Swedish artists, including Joakim Thåström, Lars Winnerbäck, Dregen, Lisa Ekdahl, Timbuktu, Stefan Sundström, Idde Shultz and Anna Stadling (of Hovet), Ebba Forsberg, Thomas Wiehe and Peter Clemmendson, performed Wiehe's songs in front of approximately 20,000 people.
 At the end of the show, Wiehe took the stage and performed a set of his favorite songs.
 The concert was later broadcast on Sveriges Television with interviews and older footage of Wiehe.

-Political views

-On 24 February 2007, Wiehe performed at a festival in Malmö, labeled as a "solidarity party for the Cuban Revolution", which was organized by the Swedish-Cuban Association, the Revolutionary Communist Youth, the Swedish Communist Party and others.
-The ambassador of Cuba to Sweden, Ernesto Meléndez Bachs, also held a speech at the festival.
-In an interview in Kvällsposten, Wiehe said that "Cuba has the best record on human rights in the region" and in an interview with Sveriges Radio he said that he would "hesitate" to label the country as a dictatorship.

-In 2015, Wiehe received the Lenin Award, controversial due to its namesake Vladimir Lenin.